getsentry/bucket-compression/README.md

 - zstd
 - [fpzip] reversible
 - [zfp] reversible
+- tsz: [Gorilla] XOR-based floating point compression.
+The implementation is currently broken and does not decompress the same numbers.

 Lossy algorithms:

 - [fpzip]
 - [zfp]
-- tsz: [Gorilla] XOR-based floating point compression

 ## Data